Tilottama Majumdar

 Tilottoma Mojumdar is an Indian Bangali novelist, short story writer, poet, lyricist, and essayist.
-She writes in the Bengali language.
+She writes in the Bengali language and received Ananda Puraskar in 2003 for her novel Basudhara.

+Early life

-She was born in North Bengal, where she spent her childhood in tea plantations.
+She was born in North Bengal, where she spent her childhood in tea plantations near Kalchini.
 She was educated at the Scottish Church College at the University of Calcutta.